A woman lying down receiving a facial treatment, with a technician using a specialized tool on her forehead.

 • During your consultation: Dr. Caroline will go through your medical form in person and discuss your goals.
 She will then explain the treatment plan and address any concerns or questions that you may have.
 If you are medically suitable and you wish to proceed with the treatment, you will then be asked to read and sign a consent form.

-• During your Procedure: Your skin will be thoroughly cleansed prior to the treatment and a topical numbing cream can be applied.
-This is not always necessary, as most patients do not report experiencing any significant discomfort.
+• During your Procedure: Your skin will be thoroughly cleansed prior to the treatment.
 Microneedling causes a light pressure with a gentle vibration, and a prickling sensation as the device moves across the skin.
-We can discuss the pros and cons of opting for numbing cream during your appointment, should you like to know more.
+We can discuss the pros and cons of opting for numbing cream during your appointment but it is rarely required.

 The device is moved methodically across the skin at varying speeds and depths, depending on the area being treated.
-Exosomes are applied during the treatment to boost the results, improve the skin’s health and as a glide serum to help the device move smoothly across the treatment area.
-The entire session usually lasts about approximately 45 minutes.
-After finishing, we will place a LED mask over the treated area to help aid with the skin’s recovery.
+Exosomes are applied during the treatment to boost the results and as a glide to help the device move smoothly across the treatment areas.

 How many Microneedling treatments are required?